Murder suspect posts $35M bail, upsetting victim's family

 Authorities in neighboring San Francisco County say they are examining cash bail requirements there after inmates filed a lawsuit.

-Two California legislators have introduced bills seeking to dramatically overhaul the state's bail requirements, eliminating cash requirements in most cases and taking into account a suspect's income in cases still requiring money bail.
+Two California legislators have introduced bills seeking to dramatically overhaul the state's bail requirements, eliminating cash demands in most cases and taking into account a suspect's income in cases still requiring money bail.

 The California lawmakers and supporters of their bills argue that the current system keeps many innocent people behind bars, disproportionately affects minority defendants and encourages some suspects to plead guilty simply to get out of jail.

-Li is charged with directing her boyfriend Kaveh Bayat and Olivier Adella to kill and dispose of Green's body last year.
+Li is charged with directing her boyfriend Kaveh Bayat and Olivier Adella to kill Green and dispose of his body last year.
 Li and Green had an acrimonious split in October 2015 after Green discovered Li's relationship with Bayat, Dunn said.

 Li kicked Green out of the multimillion dollar home they shared with their children in Hillsborough, a suburb of mansions and large houses 20 miles (32 kilometers) south of San Francisco.